Our Sustainability Skills symbols are a visual tool designed

 Closed 1994

+Closed 1994.
 The Closed collection is built to last.
 These shoes feature an anatomically shaped cork insole and a patented design technique that allows them to be taken apart, repaired, and refreshed.
-The soles aren't glued but stitched, making them fully replaceable and eco-friendly.
-Each pair includes a removable, vegetable-tanned leather insole.
+The soles aren't just glued but also stitched, making them fully replaceable and eco-friendly.
+Each pair features a removable cork footbed covered with vegetable-tanned leather.

 Awards: Baden-Württemberg International Design Award, I.D.
 International Design Award, Good Design Award, German Federal Ecodesign.